jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ---

-Q: Am I able to play inventions if a format makes one of teh i
+Q: Am I able to play inventions if a format makes one of the inventions illegal?
+For example, the It's All Good format makes Automaton illegal.
+Can I still play an inventor and just omit that card?

+A: Rules as written are that all invention piles must include inventions able to be invited by the inventors in your deck.
+Because of Automaton, this disqualifies inventors from certain formats [like It's All Good].
+However the rules for the Invention pile have been updated making it optional to include each Invention.
+So for example, you could leave out Automaton in order to have an Invention pile in the It's All Good format.

+The update is present in the rules revision post when it gets cleared to be posted.
+Feel free to have your TO make the judgment call on legality of inventions in their event.

+^Source: ^UDE ^Message

 # Invisibility
 At the end of your turn, if this character is ready, you may [hide](/r/VS2PCG/wiki/glossary#wiki_hide) her.